 Do you accept insurance?

-No, I don’t accept insurance at this time.
-I do provide monthly invoices for my clients to file for “out-of-network” provider reimbursement with their insurance company.
+No, I don’t accept insurance.
+I provide monthly invoices for my clients so they can file for “out-of-network” provider reimbursement with their own insurance company.
 Since every insurance plan is different, you will need to check your benefits, but clients who get reimbursed tend to receive anywhere from 25% to 80% of the fee allowed by the insurance company.
 Please contact your insurance to verify whether you have benefits to see an out-of-network therapist and to obtain pre-approval (if required) before coming to your scheduled session.

 When do I pay for my therapy?